google/exposure-notifications-server/terraform/README.md

 the initial set of services on Cloud Run.
 Terraform does not manage the lifecycle of those resources beyond their initial creation.

+### Custom hosts

+Using custom hosts (domains) for the services requires a manual step of updating DNS entries.
+Run Terraform once and get the `lb_ip` entry.
+Then, update your DNS provider to point the A records to that IP address.
+Give DNS time to propagate and then re-apply Terraform.
+DNS must be working for the certificates to provision.

 ### Local development and testing example deployment

 The default Terraform deployment is a production-ready, high traffic deployment.